-- a.
-At the regular election each year, a candidate shall be elected to the office of vice-chair.
-The candidate shall serve as vice-chair for one year and as chair for the following year.
-The terms of office of the secretary and of the treasurer shall be for one year. - b.
-The Faculty Senate chair shall assume office on the day following Commencement.
-Other officers of the Senate shall assume office immediately following the last day of examinations in the spring semester. - c.
-The terms of office for the three elected representatives of the Schools of Arts and Sciences, Professional Studies and Education, the professional staff, library, and management/confidential shall be two years. - d.
+- b.
+At the regular election each year, a candidate shall be elected to the offices of vice chair/secretary and treasurer.
+The terms of office of the vice chair/secretary and of the treasurer shall be for one year. - c.
+A new Faculty Senate chair shall assume office on the day following Commencement.
+Other officers of the Senate shall assume office immediately following the last day of examinations in the spring semester. - d.
+The terms of office for the three elected representatives of the Schools of Arts and Sciences, Professional Studies and Education, the professional staff, library, and management/confidential shall be two years. - e.
 At each regular election, one or two Senators shall be elected from each of these areas as needed to ensure a full representation for each area.
 The term of office for representatives to the Student Senate shall be one year.

-- 5. Eligibility for Election: Every member of the voting faculty is eligible for any position, except that: - a.
-No member shall be elected until s/he has accepted the nomination. - b.
+5. Eligibility for Election: Every member of the voting faculty is eligible for any position, except that:

+- a.
+A nominee shall not be elected if the nominee has not accepted the nomination. - b.
 No member may be elected to more than two successive terms in one elective office of the Senate. - c.
-Members elected to the offices of vice chair, secretary, treasurer, or elected as chair of any policy committee, or serving as representative to the State University Faculty Senate, shall be ineligible to hold, concurrently, any other elective office of the Senate. - d.
-Members elected from a particular area of the College must be members of that area and shall be ineligible to continue in office in the event they cease to be a member of that area.
+Members elected to the offices of vice chair, secretary, treasurer or serving as representative to the State University Faculty Senate, shall be ineligible to hold, concurrently, any other elective office of the Senate. - d.
+Members elected from a particular area of the university must be members of that area and shall be ineligible to continue in office in the event they cease to be a member of that area.